crmauceri/DepthAwareCNN-pytorch1.5/README.md

 ```

 ### Citation
-If you find this work useful, please consider citing:
+If you find this work useful, please consider citing the original paper:

         @inproceedings{wang2018depthconv,
             title={Depth-aware CNN for RGB-D Segmentation},